vgibilmanno/ts-react-redux-boileplate/README.md

 ## Run the Applications

-To start the applications just execute this command on each directory.
+Start the applications by executing this command on each directory.

 ```
 npm start or yarn start